Skip to content

 "net/http"

-// Replace USERNAME with your BSR username if username isn't present
+// Replace <USERNAME> with your BSR username if username isn't present

-petv1 "buf.build/gen/go/USERNAME/petapis/protocolbuffers/go/pet/v1"
+petv1 "buf.build/gen/go/xUSERNAMEx/petapis/protocolbuffers/go/pet/v1"

 connect "connectrpc.com/connect"